WendyQuarteer/js-complete-course/00-readit-fixit-writeit/02-Fix-It/01/readme.md

 ## EX 01
 * What's going wrong?

-The H1 should be inside the html-body. document.write should be inside Js <script>
+document.write should be inside Js <script> inside th html body

 * Make sure the title is displayed on the page.